technologiestiftung/mapfish-print/README.md

 # mapfish-print-tsb
 This setup uses the latest mapfish print service (at time of writing version 3): https://mapfish.github.io/mapfish-print-doc/

+## Docker
+The docker setup is build on top of the `camptocamp/mapfish_print` image.
+Only the print apps from this repository are added to the container.
+The path `${CATALINA_HOME}/webapps/ROOT/print-apps` is the path inside the container, where apps are being stored.

 ## Configuration
 Mapfish print is an extremely powerful and highly configurable service.
 BUT, in most instances you will only require a tiny subset of those configs.
 This exemplary setup reflects this.